 The PCC should not make any major changes to policies or service patterns or start major initiatives during a vacancy.
-However, in order to grow, small changes may be needed.
-If in doubt, please consult the rural/area dean or archdeacon first.
+However, small changes may demonstrate a desire to grow, so do not rule them out.
+Starting a prayer group, for example, is never a bad thing!
+If in doubt, please consult the rural/area dean, archdeacon or archdeacon for rural mission.